 It is a legal requirement that everyone being sued in court get notice of the suit.
 The case may be dismissed if the serving of process cannot be shown.
 The service of process is regulated by Colorado law, similar to that of other states.

 The defendant’s objection to the venue or the court’s jurisdiction over the defendant’s person is not waived by the defendant’s refusal to accept the service of the summons.
-Unless it seems that considerable injury would arise to the substantial rights of the person against whom the process is issued, the court may at any time in its discretion and under such conditions as it considers reasonable, allow any process or evidence of service thereof to be changed.
+Unless it seems that considerable injury would arise to the substantial rights of the person against whom the process is issued, the court may at any time in its discretion and under such conditions as it considers reasonable allow any process or evidence of service thereof to be changed.

-Documents such as interrogatories, replies to it, requests for admission, responses to that, requests for production, and depositions should not be submitted unless and until they are relied upon in a court of law.
-Where Colorado rules do not specifically require the filing and service of a paper following the initial complaint and where the filing of a paper alone is provided for, a copy of such paper so filed shall be served upon the adverse party contemporaneously with the filing of such paper.
-Where the service alone of any paper is required, it shall be filed either before service or within a reasonable time.
+Documents such as interrogatories, reply to it, requests for admission, responses to that, requests for production, and depositions should not be submitted unless and until they are relied upon in a court of law.
+Where Colorado rules do not specifically require the filing and service of a paper following the initial complaint and where the filing of a paper alone is provided for, a copy of the such paper so filed shall be served upon the adverse party contemporaneously with the filing of such paper.
+Where the service alone of any paper is required, it shall be filed either before service or within a reasonable time after that.
 A certificate of service should be attached to any subsequent documents needed to be served upon a party.

 Pleadings and other papers submitted with the court according to these rules must be filed with the clerk of the court unless the judge allows them to be filed with the judge; in that case, the judge should write the filing date on the documents and promptly forward them to the clerk’s office.
-No document submitted for filing will be rejected only because it is not in the correct form by these rules or any local rules and customs.
+No document submitted for filing will be rejected only because it is not in the correct form in accordance with these rules or any local rules and customs.

 New York: (212) 203-8001 – 590 Madison Avenue, 21st Floor, New York, New York 10022